Allied Joint Force Command Brunssum: Hendrik van Nassau-Ouwerkerk Camp

 Hendrik van Nassau-Ouwerkerk Camp also boasts an all ranks club called Club 13, a small tax-free department store called the B&S Store, a film theatre, a swimming pool, tennis courts and a gymnasium.
 Additional services are provided by the AAFES on US Army Garrison Brunssum.

 Static War Headquarters Castlegate

 Static War Headquarters Castlegate is a NATO command and communications bunker located approximately 2 km north-east of the town of Linnich, Germany.
 SWHQ Castlegate is operated in caretaker status by a German military contingent.

 Commanders

 The commander of JFC-B is known as Commander, Joint Force Command Brunssum.
 The position was formerly known as Commander-in-Chief North (CINCNORTH) and Commander-in-Chief Central (CINCCENT).
 JFC-B is normally commanded by a German General.
-Two Italian four-star generals commanded JFC-B for the great contribution of the Italian armed forces to NATO.
-The first five commanders were French.
-The current commander is General Jörg Vollmer of the German Army.